 To avoid a thick and gummy texture, the amount of sour cream and oil were reduced, while increasing the amount of flour.
 This left open and moist nooks and crannies, instead of a condensed and unpleasing crumb.

-- Chocolate Pudding Mix – One of the secret ingredients to make this double chocolate bundt cake so moist and perfectly dense.
+- Chocolate Pudding Mix – One of the secret ingredients to make this double chocolate cake so moist and perfectly dense.

 - Sour Cream – Adds moisture without the need for large amounts of liquids, which have a hard time being absorbed by gluten-free flour.